 The lighthouse is painted white with a single vertical red stripe on its front face and is 9m tall with a conical roof and mounted on 9 timber pilings.

-It remains an active aid to navigation and is visited by many thousands of walkers every year.
+It remains an active aid to navigation to this day and is visited by many thousands of walkers every year who marvel at the structure.

 Burnham Old Lighthouse – ‘Round Tower’

-Inactive since 1832, this 2-story masonry tower with castellated top is located on The Esplanade in Burnham-On-Sea.
+Inactive since 1832, this two-story masonry tower with castellated top is located on The Esplanade in Burnham-On-Sea.

 Originally 4 stories tall, the tower was reduced in height after being replaced as a lighthouse, so that it would not be confused with the Burnham High Lighthouse (see below).